Local Pub Guide

 (01784) 462181

-Two-storey, family friendly town-centre Wetherspoon.
-The spacious downstairs bar with its mixture of tables and booths is always busy, quieter bar upstairs.
-Three regular and usually three guest ales, usually regional or national in origin.
-A varied selection of foreign bottled beers and ciders also stocked.
-Value-for-money pub food, coffee and tea served all day everyday.
-Limited seating out front on warmer days.
+Two-storey, family-friendly town-centre Wetherspoon, with a spacious downstairs bar and a mixture of tables and booths that are always busy, but there is a quieter bar upstairs as well as limited seating out front on warmer days.
+Three regular and three guest ales, usually from regional or national breweries are available together with a varied selection of foreign bottled beers and ciders.
+Value-for-money pub food, coffee and tea are served all day.

 - London Stone